scuzzydude/asimov/asimov.md

 Well, in the protocol, we will require staking networks to process scoot transactions.
 How does a Scoot establish these networks before it trades.
 Once there are many holders of scoot, after ISO, there will be many pledge nodes online and a dynamic participation network may be foremed.
 But initially, and to serve as part of The Foundation's infrastructure and earn more fees, I think being a "human" staker of an idea also means that you're expected to stake the entity on the protocol network as well.

-This will mean that single staking -- a billionaire implementing a Scoot of Property as a benefolanet dictatoriship[^72] will cost quite a bit more both in initial capital, but also in terms of the staking one has to put up for an Initial Scoot Offering (ISO).
+This will mean that single staking -- a billionaire implementing a Scoot of Property as a benefolanet dictatoriship[^73] will cost quite a bit more both in initial capital, but also in terms of the staking one has to put up for an Initial Scoot Offering (ISO).
 And single staking doesn't earn fees.
 If you like this because it's sticking it to the rich, right on.
 My motivation is ideological, the more people that are responsible for something, the more real value it has.
 It might be vanity -- fleeting value.
 It might be genius -- value to hold on to.
 If the property is truly valuable to humanity, and a billionaire is taking a leap of faith in this system, he's liable to take a big leap up the genius wealth value.
 So I think it works out, for some billionaires, at least.
 One might change his title by flipping a B to a T like his first name and laughing his Texas ass off by serving those rocket-ship flying billionaires from a Food Court in orbit.

 All that is just a distraction from the fact I have no idea how actual staking netorks in proof of stake systems work, but the idea is simple enough in a human system.
 The human value system is what is important.
 I'll describe how I'd implement it, but what I'm really describing is how the human system will work.

 ### Liu and Stephenson

-Scoot(-1 == Liu) and Scoot (-2 == Stephenson) are cross-chain tokens issued by The Foundation as rewards for nodes for processing transaction.
+Scoot(-1 == Liu) and Scoot(-2 == Stephenson) are tokens issued by The Foundation as rewards for processing transaction.
+The Foundation will use author's of speculative fiction as naming conventions, and tokens with indices less than 1 are always reserved by the foundation.

+#### Liu

+Scoot(Liu) are issued by The Foundation for nodes that process transactions in the responsibility domain.
+These scoot may be redeemed by pledges or Scoot for discounted registristration fees for new Scoot.
+The schedule of discounts will be dynamically published by The Foundation, and Scoot(Liu) may be freely traded in both responsibility and value domains for asimov or other scoot.
+The token is named after Chinese science fiction author, Cixin Liu and the sub-unit is called Cixin.

+Scoot will not earn liu for processing their own transactions, only for processing transactions of other Scoot in their staking network.
+In addition, The Foundation will prevent issuance of liu for churning between scoot of pledges simply to earn fees.

+#### Stephenson

+Scoot(Stephenson) are issued by The Foundation for nodes that process transactions in the value domain.
+These scoot are the currency of exchange for The Foundation's API requests.
+API requests to nodes in the responsibility domain are typically free in the, but rate limited to prevent commercial application.

+#### Encumberment

+Encumberment is the staking mechanism.
+When a transaction is processed, units of scoot held by nodes in the staking network or specifically encumbered on their native scoot-chains.
+While encumbered, these scoot are unavailable for trade.

+Scoot may encumber by the transactied scoot, or by asimov, which will imply a valuatabion in asimov.

+#### Unencumberment

+Unecumberment is the release of encumbered scoot.
+This occurs when scoot(Liu) and scoot(Stephenson) are issued with a reference hash that identifies the scoot-chain and block that is being uncumberment.
+Encumberments affect an entire block of transactions, so a single bad transcation may result in encumberment of a large amount of scoot.

+It is expected that many scoot will have a low volume and high latency transactions, so in practice there may only be a single block per trascation.

+### Rectification

+Rectification is the act of a invalidating a block on a scoot-chain due to a held encumberment due to a bad transaction.

 ### Responsibility Domain

-###

-###

-###
+#### Two-Party Trades

+In the responsibility domain, all transactions are two party, there is an implied exchange and no method of "sending" scoot one-way.
+Scoot is a unit of responsibility, and thus can not be simply "gifted" without agreement by the receiver.
+In the world of Scoot, you can't force responsibility on a person, it must be accepted, thus the accountability.

+When both parties are pledges or scoot nodes, this is a responsibility domain transaction, even if one part of the transaction is asimov, liu or Stephenson.

 ###